Always trust a teleprompter.

 Yet, she proceeded to recite the phony pilots’ names as they appeared on screen.
 Here’s the video:

-Predictably, media outlets like the Huffington Post, MSNBC, and the LA Times are insisting that the fake pilots’ names are racist in nature.
-If so, then this SNL sketch from December 7th, 2002, in which Robert De Niro is on the hunt for such nefarious terrorists as M’Balz Es-Hari, Haid D’Salaami, and Hous Bin Pharteen is racist as well:
+Predictably, media outlets like the Huffington Post, MSNBC, and the LA Times insist that the fake pilots’ names are racist in nature.
+If so, then this SNL sketch from December 7th, 2002, in which Robert De Niro, playing a Homeland Security agent, asks the American people to be on the lookout for such nefarious terrorists as M’Balz Es-Hari, Haid D’Salaami, and Hous Bin Pharteen, is racist as well:

 In fact, everything is racist.
 At least, that’s what Chris Matthews’ teleprompter told me.